zepheira/bibframe/model/bfmarc.md

 ## citationCoverage

 * label: citation coverage
-* desciption: The dates of the source.
+* description: The dates of the source.
 * value: Literal
 * remark: Equivalent to coverage of source, subfield b of MARC field 510 citation/references note.
 * refines: